Mirantis/disk_perf_test_tool/v2_plans.md

 TODO next
 ---------
-* Merge FSStorage and serializer into ObjStorage, separate TSStorage.
-* Build WallyStorage on top of it, use only WallyStorage in code
 * check that OS key match what is stored on disk
-* unit tests for math functions
 * CEPH PERFORMANCE COUNTERS
-* Sync storage_structure
-* fix fio job summary
-* Use disk max QD as qd limit?
-* Cumulative statistic table for all jobs
-* Add column for job params, which show how many cluster resource consumed
-* show extra outliers with arrows
 * Hide cluster load if no nodes available
-* Show latency skew and curtosis
-* Sort engineering report by result tuple
-* Name engineering reports by long summary
-* Latency heatmap and violin aren't consistent
-* profile violint plot
-* Fix plot layout, there to much unused space around typical plot
 * iops boxplot as function from QD
-* collect device types mapping from nodes - device should be block/net/...
 * Optimize sensor communication with ceph, can run fist OSD request for data validation only on start.
 * Update Storage test, add tests for stat and plot module
-* Aggregated sensors boxplot
-* Hitmap for aggregated sensors
 * automatically find what to plot from storage data (but also allow to select via config)

 Have to think: